iotaledger/tips/text/0000-utxo-model/0000-utxo-model.md

 Instead of keeping track of aggregated balances per address, the **Unspent Transaction (TX) Output** model stores balances associated to **outputs** that are the result of individual transactions moving funds and that can be addressed and spent individually.
-This allows us to exactly specify which funds are getting moved even if multiple parties are funding an address in parallel.
+This allows to exactly specify which funds are getting moved even if multiple parties are funding an address in parallel.

 A transaction moving funds consists out of three building blocks:

 - the ``Inputs`` which defines a list of ``OutputIDs`` that reference the *consumed* ``Outputs`` from previous transactions or the genesis.
-- the ``Outputs`` which defines where the consumed tokens are moved.
+- the ``Outputs`` which defines where and how many of the consumed tokens are moved.
 - the ``Unlock Section`` that contains data used to *unlock* the consumed inputs and *authorize* spends (usually just the address signatures - more on that later).